 - Communication and Community Engagement: Community participation is a cornerstone of historic resource surveys.
 A good communication strategy will facilitate input from property owners and residents about their properties and neighborhoods, and will assist the city in informing the public about the purpose and value of the survey.

 - Use of Historic Resource Information by Public Agencies: Public agencies make broad use of historic resource information for environmental assessments, property management, and program activities including rehabilitation projects and new construction.
 Verified, consistent, timely information facilitates the work of government agencies, saving both time and expense.

 - Information Management: The survey will require a sophisticated information collection and management system.
-A Geographic Information System (GIS) can integrate survey information with other municipal property data so that comprehensive information on properties is available to both municipal departments and the community, while the use of handheld computers in the field will streamline the process.
+A Geographic Information System (GIS) can integrate survey information with other municipal property data so that comprehensive information on properties is available to both municipal departments and the community.

 - Preservation Incentives: A range of financial and other incentives are available to those who wish to invest in residential and commercial historic buildings.
 The availability of incentives can generate support for the survey.